 The Japanese campaign generated approximately 200 panoramas (and 2,000 still photographs) of traditional and contemporary architecture.
-The team documented 20th- and 21st-century architecture in Tokyo, including the work of Tadao Ando, Le Corbusier, Maki Fumihiko, Chûta Itô, Tôyô Itô, Kengo Kuma, Sejima and Nishizawa and Associates (SANAA), Seiichi Shirai, Kenzô Tange, and Frank Lloyd Wright Tetsurô Yoshida.
-Also included are panoramas of temples, shrines, and residences in the pre-modern capitals of Nara and Kyoto, many of which have been designated UNESCO World Heritage Sites.
+The team documented 20th- and 21st-century architecture in Tokyo, including the work of Tadao Ando, Le Corbusier, Maki Fumihiko, Chûta Itô, Tôyô Itô, Kengo Kuma, Sejima and Nishizawa and Associates (SANAA), Seiichi Shirai, Kenzô Tange, and Tetsurô Yoshida.
+Panoramas of temples, shrines, and residences in the pre-modern capitals of Nara and Kyoto are also included.

 Chicago and South America, 2011

-In 2011, Artstor sponsored a campaign that resulted in nearly 140 panoramas of architecture in Chicago, and close to 20 of sites in Peru and Bolivia.
-The Chicago selection features Frank Lloyd Wright's home and studio, the Mies van der Rohe buildings at the Illinois Institute of Technology, Louis Sullivan's Holy Trinity Orthodox Cathedral, and Chicago's Millennium Park.
-Panoramas from South America include Sacsayhuamán, an Inca walled complex, and Tambomachay, an Inca site of aqueducts, canals and waterfalls, both near Cusco, Peru; Sillustani, a pre-Incan burial ground on the shores of Lake Umayo near Puno, Peru; the Chimu adobe city of Chan Chan, near Trujillo, Peru; and an Inca temple in Isla del Sol, Bolivia.
+In 2011, Artstor sponsored a campaign that resulted in nearly 140 panoramas in Chicago, and close to 20 of sites in Peru and Bolivia.
+The Chicago selection features Frank Lloyd Wright’s home and studio, the Mies van der Rohe buildings at the Illinois Institute of Technology, Louis Sullivan’s Holy Trinity Orthodox Cathedral, and Chicago’s Millennium Park.
+Panoramas from South America include Sacsayhuamán, and Tambomachay; Sillustani, a pre-Incan burial ground on the shores of Lake Umayo near Puno, Peru; the Chimu adobe city of Chan Chan, near Trujillo, Peru; and an Inca temple in Isla del Sol, Bolivia.

 View also World Architecture (Columbia University)